Make your own facial skin care treatment for combination skin

 For oily skin, try a mask of egg whites, or pureed strawberries, apples, or tomatoes.
 These ingredients remove excess oil from the skin.
 They also have healing properties that make them of extra benefit since people with oily skin are also troubled with acne.
 For all masks, simply leave on the skin for 10-15 minutes and rinse with warm water.

 Keeping your skin properly moisturized is the ultimate way to stay young.
 The sun’s UV rays, dirt, and wind remove vital moisture from the skin, making it prone to wrinkling and aging.
 Although it is best to purchase commercial sun blocks for adequate protection from the sun, you can create simple moisturizers in your kitchen that will help keep your face looking youthful for years — without the high price you will find at the store.
+If you’re too nervous to make treatments at home we recommend visiting a Vertex Esthetics Skincare Clinic or another clinic in your area.

 The basic concept of moisturizers is to add moisture to the skin and create a barrier between it and the outside world.
 All moisturizers are a combination of nourishing oils and water, usually with an extra ingredient to bind the two called an emulsifier.
 Using the following recipe for a basic moisturizing lotion and adding ingredients to compliment your skin type, you can create a long-lasting product that is the cheaper equivalent of many popular commercial products available.